Our Leadership Team

 When she is not working, Rachel enjoys cooking, shopping, taking care of her saltwater aquarium, and working on home improvement projects with her husband.

-Diane Darrington is the Director of Program Development.
+Diane Darrington is the Director of Resident Services.
 She has worked in the mental health field for over 30 years.
 Diane has a bachelor’s degree from the University of Arizona in Psychology and a Master’s degree in Counseling and Guidance from Pittsburg State University, Pittsburg, Kansas.
 She has been a Licensed Professional Counselor in Texas since 1996, and is an certified LPC supervisor.

 Diane became a Certified Brain Injury Specialist in 2005.
 Her passion is working alongside someone and watching them become more self-aware, insightful and experience those “ah ha” moments.
 She believes in the importance of providing, support, hope and when needed, challenging adults in being successful at their next level of independence in adulthood.
 Diane Lives in Wimberley Texas with her husband.
 She enjoys gardening and cooking.